Hooch180/Homework-Notes/README.md

 - ```GET``` ```/notes/{pageNumber}/{pageSize}``` - Retrieves paginated list of notes

 # Notes
-- Unit tests were omitted so as not to spend an unnecessary amount of time on simple task.
+- Unit tests are not written for all cases and classes.
+What is written is for general idea on how I create them.
 - This project could be written as a small, one project with few files as "Minimal API", but I wanted to demonstrate an understanding of design patterns and software architecture.
 - If those were the only and closed requirements for simple service, I would instead write a small, easily maintainable project.
 No need to overcomplicate simple (and closed) projects.